Cooperative education courses at Maine Maritime Academy are an integral part of our students’ education and a graduation requirement for most majors.

 - Experience may be an avenue for employment opportunities with sponsor companies

-- Typically completed during summers between academic years (students may opt to do year-long co-op with pre-approval)
+- Typically, co-ops are completed during summers between academic years (students may opt to do year-long co-op with pre-approval)